← Back to blog

 No. Valid JSON only checks syntax.
 Schema validation checks whether the data follows the structure your workflow expects.

-Validate JSON before a cleanup, transform, storage, or API step when the next system depends on a predictable payload shape.
+Validate API response JSON before storage, transformation, analytics, automation, or another API call when the next system depends on a predictable payload shape.

 Support material